OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 October 2017.md

 ---

 ## Earth Changes & Environmental Events

 - Animals and environment suffer due to these energies
 - **Lensing effect** by "agents" focuses environmental energies on individuals, affecting pets and local surroundings
 - Regional chaos noted, including abnormal human behavior
+- General chaotic energies of transition are affecting the environment.

 ---

 ## Health, Diet, and Supplements